 - A. Instructors are assigned in a full-time status to OCVS. - 1.
-Instructors shall have a 7.5 hour duty day within a thirteen hour period. - a.
-The thirteen hour period shall be from 7:00 am to 8:00 pm. - b.
+Instructors shall have a 7.5 hour duty day within a twelve hour period. - a.
+The twelve hour period shall be from 8:00 am to 8:00 pm. - b.
 The instructor shall schedule at least one evening session per week, and the session shall end at 8:00 pm. - c.
 There shall be a minimum of 25 minutes per day scheduled for the duty-free meal break. - d.
-The instructor shall have the discretion to schedule their duty day within the aforementioned parameters. - 2.
-Each instructor shall have a planning period of at least 50 minutes, not to exceed 60 minutes.
-OVCS instructors are to use the planning period primarily for preparations. - 3.
-Newly hired instructors, prior to being assigned his/her first virtual instruction course, must be provided training on virtual instruction through the professional learning program established by OCVS and/or its partners. - B. Preparations are based on the number of instructors and the number of students per instructor.
+The instructor shall have the discretion to schedule their duty day within the aforementioned parameters.

+- 2. Each instructor shall have a planning period of at least 50 minutes, not to exceed 60 minutes.
+OVCS instructors are to use the planning period primarily for preparations. - B. Preparations are based on the number of instructors and the number of students per instructor.
 As the number of teachers and students increase, the number of preparations shall decrease accordingly.
 The parties shall meet annually to agree on the number of preparations assigned to each teacher.